Obama to resume US election campaign after storm Sandy

 The Holland Tunnel, connecting New Jersey and New York City, remains flooded.

 Flights resumed at JFK and Newark Liberty airports on Wednesday.
 The city's LaGuardia airport reopened on Thursday.
-Nearly 20,000 flights were grounded by Sandy.'Long haul'
+Nearly 20,000 flights were grounded by Sandy.

 Mr Obama has planned campaign stops on Thursday in Nevada, Colorado and Wisconsin.